 Like many recording apps, Du Recorder has a ton of included tools.
 Upon installing and running the app will give you an easy to use action ring around the side of your phone, so you can trigger a recording at any time.
 Once a recording is active, you can use your phone or tablet as normal, opening apps, playing games, and yes—viewing and watching snaps.
 As you record your screen, you can use your apps as you always have, without risking any form of notification or warning from that device.
 Once you’ve captured the thing snap you wanted, you can disable screen recording, and what you’ve captured will be sent to your device’s memory.

-Now here's the cool part of DU Recorder: because the app has a built-in video editor, you can change, edit, and stitch your video captures together.
+Now here’s the cool part of DU Recorder: because the app has a built-in video editor, you can change, edit, and stitch your video captures together.
 You can also grab the full-on screen captures for use on your phone, saving them as you would any other photo within your device.
-We tested several different snaps when recording with DU Recorder, and it made it easy to save both photos and videos to our account without being detected—and made it easy to save friends' stories and videos without having to turn to an app like Casper.
+We tested several different snaps when recording with DU Recorder, and it made it easy to save both photos and videos to our account without being detected—and made it easy to save friends’ stories and videos without having to turn to a dedicated app.
 Overall, DU Recorder was our favorite way to grab snaps from Snapchat without getting caught.
-It featured the ease of use we've seen from apps like SnapStory or Casper, but without the bugginess and invasive ads, and without the insecurity and risk of capture.
-It's a perfect middle ground for when you need to capture a snap without anyone being the wiser.
+It featured the ease of use we’ve seen from apps like SnapStory, but without the bugginess and invasive ads, and without the insecurity and risk of capture.
+It’s a perfect middle ground for when you need to capture a snap without anyone being the wiser.

-Screen recording isn't exclusive to Android, even if it's a bit easier to accomplish on Google's own platform.
-Instead of downloading an app from the app store, recording your display on iOS requires a computer, a Lightning cable for connecting your phone, and a computer running MacOS.
-Yeah, this is a bit of a tall order, and it's not really an easy solution for recording your display, but regardless, screen recording through QuickTime is an option.
-Let's take a look at just how this can be accomplished.
+While screen-recording on iOS is completely possible, making sure that you’re untraced in your capture requires some additional steps: namely, a computer, a Lightning cable for connecting your phone, and a computer running MacOS.
+Yeah, this is a bit of a tall order, and it’s not really an easy solution for recording your display, but regardless, screen recording through QuickTime is an option.
+Let’s take a look at just how this can be accomplished.